Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_agents.rst

 Agents now follow a more standardised settings definition, so should be more consistent across YAML files and the available agent types with PrimAITE.

-# TODO: Show changes to YAML config needed here

 All configurable items for agents sit under the ``agent_settings`` heading within your YAML files.
 There is no need for the inclusion of  a ``start_settings``.
+Please see the above YAML example for full changes to agents.